flyway/flywaydb.org/documentation/configfiles.md

 # flyway.initSql=

 # Comma-separated list of schemas managed by Flyway.
 These schema names are case-sensitive.
-# (default: The default schema for the datasource connection)
 # Consequences:
+# - Flyway will automatically attempt to create all these schemas, unless the first one already exists.
 # - The first schema in the list will be automatically set as the default one during the migration.
 # - The first schema in the list will also be the one containing the schema history table.
 # - The schemas will be cleaned in the order of this list.
+# - If Flyway created them, the schemas themselves will as be dropped when cleaning.
+# (default: The default schema for the database connection)
 # flyway.schemas=

 # Name of Flyway's schema history table (default: flyway_schema_history)